srdone/life-history-of-ellen-precinda-moffatt-done/1-childhood/14-life-in-colonia-dublan.md

 Little ears were wide open, especially those of four-year-old Zelnora.
 The next day she heard the baby crying and presumed she had scratched herself again.
 Those fingernails must be trimmed!
 Armed with a large pair of shears, she began the task.
 Luckily for all concerned, her first attempt at cutting the nails of her tiny sister brought lusty howls and Mother came to the rescue before any harm was done.

 Father wanted to spank Zelnora, but Mother would not let him.
 She told him that the remark of the evening before had been overheard by the child who would never have thought of doing such a thing by herself.
-This epi-sode made us all more careful what we said in front of younger children, and many times since I have thought twice before punishing a child for something it might have done innocently because of a careless remark from an older person.
+This episode made us all more careful what we said in front of younger children, and many times since I have thought twice before punishing a child for something it might have done innocently because of a careless remark from an older person.

 Soon after the settlement of Dublan, the people decided to build a reservoir and canal from the river to store water for irrigation purposes.
 The valley was examined and a likely spot located near the east hills was chosen.
 It had three good-sized low places which seemed perfect for lakes.
 Next they surveyed for the canal, locating the likeliest line for this purpose.